bananasplitfest/bananasplitfest.github.io/source/events/foam-run/index.md

 Latrobe, PA

 ### Bubbles!
-New for 2017 is the Bubble Run!
+New for 2017 is the Almost 5k Foam Run!